Gabrielle Marks | Reviewed: 6/4/2025

 Why Don’t Owls Have Bright Plumage Like Other Birds?

 In nature, an animal’s characteristics, such as color, usually serve a purpose.
-In the case of the brightly colored bird, which is usually the male of the species, this characteristic helps to attract the female bird, which in turn helps to propagate the species.
-The female, in contrast, has muted colors, which helps her remain inconspicuous when roosting.
-[Heinsohn]
+In the case of the brightly colored bird, which is typically the male of the species, this characteristic helps attract the female bird, thereby contributing to the propagation of the species.
+The female, in contrast, has muted colors, which allows her to remain inconspicuous when roosting.
+[1]

-Considering that the barn owl hunts in fields, marshes, and along the treeline, it is perfectly suited in color to easily glide over its hunting territory without being immediately conspicuous to its prey.
+Considering that the barn owl hunts in fields, marshes, and along the treeline, it is ideally suited in color to easily glide over its hunting territory without being immediately conspicuous to its prey.

 How Big Is a Barn Owl?

 The size of the barn owl varies across the 28 subspecies.
-In general, the species is considered to be a medium-size owl, the female being slightly larger than the male.
-On average, the owl measures between 12.6-15.7 inches and weighs 1-1.3 pounds.
-[Marti] [FWS]
+In general, the species is considered a medium-sized owl, with females being slightly larger than males.
+On average, the owl measures between 12.6 and 15.7 inches and weighs 1 to 1.3 pounds.
+[2][3]

 Habitat and Range